-- After completing the lighting phase, you should have a good layer of embers in the stove; you can then start operation of it properly - Add 2-3 pieces of wood at a time: they should be about 0,4-0,6 kg in weight and about 20 cm long
+- After completing the lighting phase, you should have a good layer of embers in the stove; you can then start operation of it properly - Add two pieces of wood at a time: they should be about 0.4 to 0.6 kg in weight and about 20 cm long

 NOTE: The wood must catch fire quickly.
 This is why we recommend setting the primary air flow fully open.

-Operating the stove at too low a temperature and with too little primary air can lead to gases igniting, which can damage the stove.
+NOTE: Operating the stove at too low a temperature and with too little primary air can lead to gases igniting, which can damage the stove.